SchriderLab/Timesweeper/Notes.md

 #### 10/14/2021
 - Finished prelim testing of OoA model, ~65% accuracy on TS, SP is a nightmare
-- Plot individual examples of HFS from each class
+- ~~Plot individual examples of HFS from each class~~
-- implement binning function to make sampling points more than 1 indiv per hfs
+- ~~implement binning function to make sampling points more than 1 indiv per hfs~~
-- DO FIT ON THE EMPIRICAL SIMS
+- DO FIt ON THE EMPIRICAL SIMS

 #### 10/7/2021
 - Testing haps creation with updated model